ymdatta/SimplyClip/README.md

 <placeholder tests>

-Simplyclip is a google chrome extension which enables singular shared clipboard for research students and power users.
+SimplyClip is a google chrome extension which enables singular shared clipboard for research students and power users.

 - Ability to recognise multiple text selections
 - Cross tab selection